-When he's modeling the VNM in the landscape by connecting it to the nearest switch, he gets a black Link: Unable to Render Topology.
+When modelling the VNM in the landscape by connecting it to the nearest switch, it returns a black Link: Unable to Render Topology.

 Looking at the Neighbors of the switch, the VNM is not there.
 Looking at the attribute 0x12a8c (Neighborlist), this does not update.